osdldbt/dbt3/doc/dbt3.rst

 Test Results
 ============

-The results directory, as specified when running the *dbt3-run-workload-scripts* by the `-o` option, will contain the calculated metrics of the test as well as charts of the system and database statistics summarized in the +index.html+ file in the results directory.
+The results directory, as specified when running the *dbt3-run* scripts by the `-o` option, will contain the calculated metrics of the test as well as charts of the system and database statistics summarized in the *index.html* file in the results directory.

 The query results chart display the execute time of each query for the power test, and the arithmetic mean of each of the streams in the throughput test.